 One of the main brands that ao.com sell is Neff.
 Neff are a German brand and the UK is the second biggest market for their products.
 1 in 5 ovens sold in the UK is a Neff oven.
 If you don’t already have a Neff oven, you may be familiar with their Bake It Yourself online community.
 They are on all of the major social networking sites ‘encouraging everyone to embrace baking’.

 We started the day browsing the Neff showroom and learning about all the features of their appliances.
 If you watch The Great British Bake Off you will have seen their ‘Slide and Hide’ oven doors already, this is where the oven door slides underneath the oven when you open it so it is out of the way.
 But you may not know that Neff also make induction hobs, warming drawers, mini dishwashers, coffee machines and microwaves.
 My dream kitchen will definitely involve some of these appliances!

-We then entered the cookery classroom where John Whaite and Home Economist Lynn Williams made Lemon & Poppyseed Muffins and Salmon & Watercress Tarlets.
+Then we entered the cookery classroom where John Whaite and Home Economist Lynn Williams made Lemon & Poppyseed Muffins and Salmon & Watercress Tarlets.
 They made these bakes in order to demonstrate Neff’s Circo Therm technology.
 This means that each rack in the oven has air circulated around it separately and so any strong smelling foods that you cook, like salmon, will not affect any more delicate bakes, such as lemon muffins, that you cook in the same oven at the same time.